 THE PLAN.
-Pursuant to the requirements of the Securities Exchange Act of 1934, the trustees (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf by the undersigned hereunto duly authorized.

-Atlantic American Corporation 401(k) Retirement Savings Plan

-(Name of Plan)

-Date: June 26, 2012 /s/ John G. Sample, Jr.
+Pursuant to the requirements of the Securities Exchange Act of 1 have duly caused this annual report to be signed on its behalf by the undersigned Atlantic American Corporation 401(k) Retirement Savings Plan (Name of Plan) Date: June 20, 2013 /s/ John G. Sample, Jr. Senior Vice President, CFO and Secretary Atlantic American Corporation

-John G. Sample, Jr.

-Senior Vice President, CFO and Secretary

-Atlantic American Corporation